 Lunch on Tulum Beach

 Many of the restaurants around Tulum Beach are quite pricey.
 However, if you’re visiting Tulum on a budget, there are still some great spots.
-Many of the other beaches are private, but if you purchase a drink or food (with a minimum), you can often use their beach chairs!
+Many of the beaches are private, but if you purchase a drink or food (with a minimum), you can often use their beach chairs!
 Ziggy’s Beach club and Posada Margherita are two of my faves for casual beach hangs.
 There is a minimum at Ziggy’s, but if you order a drink at Posada Margherita they’ll usually let you lay out!

 Day 4 – Cenotes

 Before heading back to the airport, or continuing on in your Mexico journey, a trip to Tulum’s famous cenote is a must.
-Although quite touristy, Grand Cenote is a must on any Tulum itinerary.
+Although quite touristy, Grand Cenote is a fun addition on any Tulum itinerary.
 I recommend arriving early to avoid the crowds!
 Skip the first set of stairs and continue on to the next to find the famous location pictured below.
 Note, cameras are no longer allowed but you can still take photos with your phone.

 Getting Around Tulum

 Tulum by Taxi

 Taxis in Tulum can be quite pricey, so it is important to make sure that you are getting the right price!
-On my recent trip to Tulum, I had a great experience with a local taxi driver, Juan de la Cruz.
+Over the years I have had a great experience with a local taxi driver, Juan de la Cruz.
 You can trust that he will provide a reasonable rate and a safe ride.
 You can reach Juan on WhatsApp at +52 984 137 7794.
 Note, Juan does not speak any English so all communications will need to be in Spanish.